 (B) Give charity trustees notice of their meetings in accordance with clause 19.1 (Calling meetings).

-(C) Submit any proposal to the members or charity trustees for decision by written resolution or postal vote in accordance with the CIO’s powers under clause 10 (Members’ decisions), clause 10.3.
+(C) Submit any proposal to the members or charity trustees for decision by written resolution or online vote in accordance with the CIO’s powers under clause 10 (Members’ decisions), clause 10.3.
 (Decisions taken by resolution in writing), or clause 11.7 (Electronic voting).

 (c) The charity trustees must: